Roman Putin

 Roman Igorevich Putin (Роман Игоревич Путин; born 10 November 1977) is a Russian businessman and president of the Russian Taekwondo Federation.
-He is the son of businessman Igor Putin who is a cousin of the Russian President Vladimir Putin.
+He is the son of businessman Igor Putin who is a first cousin of Russian President Vladimir Putin.

 Early life and education

 Roman Putin's grandfather, Alexander, was the uncle of the President of Russia, Vladimir Putin.
 Putin was born in Ryazan, Russia, in 1977.
 He is the son of Igor Putin, a Russian businessman and Vladimir Putin's first cousin.

 Roman Putin graduated with honors from the Volsk branch of the Military Logistics Academy in 2001, and then for two years worked as an FSB officer.

 Career

 Between 2006 and 2009 he served as a security adviser to the governor of Ryazan Oblast, where he is credited with restoration of the Voluntary People's Druzhina.

 In 2012–2013 he was a non-paid adviser to the governor of Novosibirsk Oblast on social and economic issues.
 In particular, he proposed and supervised an ambitious project to convert a leading truck repair factory into an assembly plant.
 He was relieved from his duties when the project failed to materialize, which he attributed to a personal vendetta from the governor.
 Putin remains an adviser on similar matters to the governor of Yamalo-Nenets Autonomous Okrug.

 Roman Putin is the chairman of Group MRT and co-owner of three other Russian companies: Gazstroiholding, Modernizatsiya Rechnogo Transporta (Modernization of River Transport), and Frantsuzskie Aviatsionnye Technologii (French Aviation Technologies).
 The second company organizes passenger services on the Moscow River aiming to reduce traffic congestions, while the third one produces autogyros.

 He is president of the Russian Taekwondo Federation and director of the fund for support and development of higher education Russian Academic Foundation.

-Since 2013 Putin is an independent private investment advisor, providing consultancy for investment projects in Russia.
-In March 2014 Putin founded his own consulting company named Putin Consulting Ltd., that helps foreign investors realize their investment projects in Russia.
+Since 2013, Putin has been an independent private investment advisor, providing consultancy for investment projects in Russia.
+In March 2014, Putin founded his own consulting company named Putin Consulting Ltd., that helps foreign investors realize their investment projects in Russia.